 Exchange 2010 Public Folder Database requirement

-Current Status: with mitigation
+Current Status: Issue with mitigation

 Figure 8: